 The flute has a circular tube.
 It is the source of instability.
 Try to lay a pipe on the floor and see how easily it rolls with any external force...
 My idea is very simple--to provide a large flat surface at where the left index finger supports the flute.
 This device also acts as a rest for the pinkie, which is a realization of Michel Debost's idea.
 Please go to the Product page for information.
 To Top.

 The Thumbport II has a lower default angle for the thumb.
 It's a little thicker and more rigid.
 It has less contact with the flute.
-And, its extension arm is a little shorter (when attached to the flute, it may go into the case easier for some).
-Also the end of the extension has a more rounded shape.
+And, its extension arm is a little shorter (when attached to the flute, it may go into the case easier for most).
+Also the end of the extension has a more rounded edge.

 If the default angle on the Thumbport II (when the back top end pushes against the flute rib) is too low, one can use a blade to cut off the end a little.
 The angle can be modified in this manner.
 Adding isn't as easy as removing; that is the reason why the new shell is longer.

 Some players still prefer the older design.
-The Thumbport and Thumbport II will be available concurrently.
+The Thumbport and Thumbport II are available concurrently.
 To Top.